-WHPA Pr escribed Drinking Water Threats (Clean Water Act, 2006 - Ontario Regulation 287/07) A Mod B Mod E Mod E Low 1 The establishment, operation or maintenance of a waste disposal site within the meaning of Part V of the Environmental Protection Act . ✓ 2 The establishment, operation or maintenance of a system that collects, stores, transmits, treats or disposes of sewage. ~ ✓ 3 The application of agricultural source material to land.
+WHPA Pr escribed Drinking Water Threats (Clean Water Act, 2006 - Ontario Regulation 287/07) A Mod B Mod E Mod E Low 1 The establishment, operation or maintenance of a waste disposal site 1 within the meaning of Part V of the Environmental Protection Act.
+2 The establishment, operation or maintenance of a system that ✓ ✓ collects, stores, transmits, treats or disposes of sewage.
+3 The application of agricultural source material to land.
 4 The storage of agricultural source material. ✓ 5 The management of agricultural source material.
 6 The application of non-agricultural source material to land. ✓ ✓ 7 The handling and storage of non-agricultural source material. ✓ ✓ 8 The application of commercial fertilizer to land.
 9 The handling and storage of commercial fertilizer.
 10 The application of pesticide to land.
 11 The handling and storage of pesticide.
 12 The application of road salt.
 13 The handling and storage of road salt.
 14 The storage of snow.
 15 The handling and storage of fuel.
 16 The handling and storage of a dense non-aqueous phase liquid (DNAPLs).
 17 The handling and storage of an organic solvent.
-18 The management of runoff that contains chemicals used in the de- icing of aircraft.
+18 The management of runoff that contains chemicals used in the deicing of aircraft.
 21 The use of land as livestock grazing or pasturing land, an outdoor confinement area or a farm-animal yard.
+22 The establishment and operation of a liquid hydrocarbon pipeline.
+O. Reg.
+385/08, s.
+3; O. Reg.
+206/18, s.
+1.